DanielLiu1123/classpath-replacer/README.md

 </dependency>
 ```

+NOTE: from version `2.0.0`, `classpath-replacer` supports JDK 8, the previous version only supports JDK 17.

 `@ClasspathReplacer` is the core annotation of this framework.
 It can be used on the test class or test method.

 You can define your classpath replacement rules in `@ClasspathReplacer`, which consists of `@Action`, each `@Action`